reactjs/rfcs/text/0000-eventtarget-prop.md

 The first drawback that comes to mind is that if a component already has a `target` property, this will almost certainly break backwards-compatibility with it.

-Another drawback is that since the `target` prop must always be available to any component it requires that every transformed component must keep an EventTarget instance under the hood.
+Another drawback is that since the `target` prop must always be available to any component it requires that every transformed component must keep an EventTarget instance under the hood even if it isn't being used.
+I don't know much about the internals of the current version of React, so I can't say if there will be a performance penalty for this

 <!--